dy/slidy/PROCESS.md

 * Use behaviours instead of components: element is draggable, not the area - it is not.
 It just limits area where to drag, which is by fact draggable option.

 * Slidy behaviour (or component) should automatically create pickers inside it, based on attrs

+* Draggable should be easy to switch to native drag.